 If space is at a premium on your property, it makes the most sense to opt for rooftop solar panels.
 After all, what else are you using that space for?
 It’s wise to build your system on your roof, and you can save the yard space for something more useful.

 Lower Installation Costs

-Most homes (especially newer homes) are over-engineered to handle the additional weight of solar panels.
-By securing your racking structure to your roof rafters, you can bypass the need to build a separate load-bearing foundation for your array.
-This will save you some money on the installation side, both in materials and cost of labor.
+By securing your racking structure to your roof rafters, you can bypass the need to build a separate load-bearing foundation (ground mount) for your array.
+You’ll save some money on the installation, both in materials and labor costs.

-With rooftop solar, it’s not likely that you’ll get the “perfect” orientation for your system.
-Your choices are limited by the build space available on your roof.
+With rooftop solar, it’s unlikely that you’ll get the “perfect” orientation for your system.
+Since you can’t change the direction of your house, your choices are limited by the space available on your roof.

-However, rooftop solar is still perfectly viable in less-than ideal conditions.
+However, rooftop solar is still viable, even in less-than-ideal conditions.
 Solar panels on West- or East-facing rooftops still outperform utility power by a wide margin.
-But a ground mount array may be more appealing if you want to get the orientation just right.
+You can also opt for higher-efficiency panels to increase production, particularly if your roof space is limited (more on this below).

 Limited Roof Space

 Not all rooftops have the space to accommodate a solar power system.
 Solar panels are quite large (about 3.5 feet wide and 5.5 to 6 feet tall, depending on what you choose), and the average American home may need up to two dozen panels to fully offset their bill.
 Your needs will vary based on energy usage and location (check out our solar calculator for a personalized estimate).

 Depending on the size or shape of your roof and the placement of things like vents, air conditioning units and fire line setbacks, the space on your roof may be limited.
 In this case, you may need to compromise with a smaller array or plan for a ground mount system (if feasible) to meet your energy needs fully.